Higher weak (co)limits, adjoint functor theorems, and higher Brown representability: Introduction

 We will use the term $n$-category in the sense of \cite[2.3.4]{HTT}; this is a model for $(n,1)$-categories in the context of quasi-categories.
 For an $\infty$-category $\C$, we denote its homotopy $n$-category by $\h_n\C$.
-We will usually use the standard notation $\h\C$ to denote the usual homotopy category when $n=1$. $\S$ will denote the $\infty$-category of spaces and $\Sn \subset \S$ the associated full subcategory of $(n-1)$-truncated spaces.
+We will usually use the standard notation $\h(\C)$ to denote the usual homotopy category when $n=1$. $\S$ will denote the $\infty$-category of (small) spaces and $\Sn \subset \S$ the full subcategory of $(n-1)$-truncated spaces. $\Sn$ is equivalent to an $n$-category.

+\textbf{Acknowledgements.} Hoang Kim Nguyen and George Raptis gratefully acknowledge the support of the \emph{SFB 1085 -- Higher Invariants} (University of Regensburg) funded by the DFG.
+The authors thank the anonymous referee for their useful comments.